digital-assets-data/slate/source/index.html.md

 ## Trades

-After connecting to the websocket for a given exchange, you can subscribe to the channel(s) of your choice.
+Trades can be pushed to you through the `exchange` websocket endpoint.
+That can be accessed from URLs formatted like this:

+`wss://api.digitalassetsdata.com/exchange/coinbase?publicKey={foo}&privateKey={bar}`

 We've included an example here of a message that would subscribe to the trades channel for BTC/USD.

-The websocket will push all new trades on an ongoing basis.
-The websocket will not push historical trades.

 >Sample message: